What is a facial toner?

 What are the benefits of Osmia’s Purely Calm Gel Toner?

 We have a slightly different take on toner: Purely Calm Gel Toner is a cooling, hydrating botanical gel that penetrates all layers of the skin for a moisture boost that lasts all day.
 There are three ways in which it affects your skin.
 First, it helps your skin cells retain water with a blend of apple extract and just the right amount of hyaluronic acid (too much can be drying!).
-Second, it calms irritation (including eczema, dermatitis, and acne) with botanical extracts of white tea, oats and capers, reducing redness and inflammation.
+Second, it calms irritation (including eczema, dermatitis, and acne) with botanical extracts of caper, oats, and white tea, reducing redness and inflammation.
 Third, it promotes skin health with aloe vera and vitamin B3, both of which support collagen production and strengthen your skin so it can do its job well!

 Purely Calm Gel Toner is appropriate for all skin types, and can be tailored to fit your routine!
 Here are a few of our favorite combinations.

 For dry skin: